Graduation day smelled like chalk dust and high-stakes desperation.

 Iruka flinched, just a little.
 "You'll have another chance next year."

 Next year.
-In a room full of kids already wearing forehead protectors, that sentence might as well have been a death knell.
+In a room full of kids already wearing forehead protectors, that sentence might as well have been a death sentence.

 "Yeah," he said.
 "Next year.
 Sure."

-His chakra flickered wildly, then flattened.
+His energy flickered wildly, then flattened.
 Not calm.
 Not fine.
 Just… numbed out.

 I wanted to say something.
 Anything.
-I also wanted to stay very, very quiet and not draw any more attention than I already had.
+I also wanted to stay very, very quiet and not draw any more attention to myself than I already had.

 Iruka shook his head.
 "We'll talk about it later.
 For now… Sylvie, you may go.
 Naruto, wait outside until we're done."

-I bowed and backed out of the room, clone dissolving into smoke as my focus slipped.
+I bowed and backed out of the room, my clone dissolving into smoke as my concentration slipped.

-In the hallway, kids clustered in little celebratory knots, comparing hitai-ate placements and making big plans.
+In the hallway, kids clustered in little celebratory knots, comparing metal plates and making big plans.
 Some wore theirs proudly on their heads.
 Others had them tied around necks or arms, experimenting.

 I ducked past them and out the back door.